uxlfoundation/oneMath/docs/building_the_project_with_dpcpp.rst

 For best performance, both libraries must be tuned.
 See the individual sections for more details.

-Both oneMath SYCL BLAS and portFFT are used as header-only libraries, and will be downloaded automatically if not found.
+Both generic SYCL BLAS and portFFT are used as header-only libraries, and will be downloaded automatically if not found.

 .. _build_for_generic_blas_dpcpp: